nanih98/open-source/Hugo/README.md

 ![Github Hugo](https://storage.googleapis.com/devopstech/Github-photos/hugo-github.png)

-**Now, run the docker-compose.yml file and check the logs of the container
+**Now, run the docker-compose.yml file and check the logs of the container.**

 ![Github Hugo](https://storage.googleapis.com/devopstech/Github-photos/hugo-github-2.png)

+> **Note:** as you can see, the CMD passed it to the docker-compose instead of the dockerfile, so every time I change a parameter in the hugo server I don't have to reconstruct the image.